How Fit Do I Need To Be

 On a Level 2 trail we’re moving away from jandals and casual shoes and getting solid sneaker territory.
 You’ll definitely want to be wearing a sports shoe – not so much a hiking boot yet, but a outdoors specific sport shoe will stand you in good stead here.

-You’ll see less public infrastructure on a Level 2 walk as you’ll likely to be further from a major centre, your nearest township might be 15 to 20-minutes drive away.
+You’ll see less public infrastructure on a Level 2 walk as you’ll likely to be further from a major centre.
+The nearest township might be 15 to 20-minutes drive away.
 There’s less chance of a public bathroom nearby as well, but possibly a pit-style, long-drop toilet if you’re lucky.
-Mobile reception should be in full service on a Level 2 trail as well, but less likely to have any form of public lighting, so consider taking a flashlight if you want to do the walk at dusk or early dawn.
+You should have full mobile service on a Level 2 trail, but less street lighting.
+Consider taking a flashlight if you want to do the walk at dusk or early dawn.

-Over the course of a 4-day guided walk with us, we’ll probably only do 1, at a push maybe 2, Level 2 types of walks.
-These walks are great, but our purpose is to get you further out into the remote wilderness onto quieter trails where the big views and beautiful wildlife are more abundant.
+Over the course of a 4-day guided walk with us, we’ll probably do 1, at a push maybe 2, Level 2 types of walks.
+Our purpose is to get you further out into the remote wilderness onto quieter trails where the big views and beautiful wildlife are abundant.

-At the end of the Level 2 walk you’ll probably feel nicely warmed up and breathing slightly faster than normal, but nothing too strenuous if you’re used to regular physical activity.
+At the end of the Level 2 walk you’ll feel nicely warmed up and breathing slightly faster than normal.
+Nothing too strenuous if you’re used to regular physical activity.

 A wide, well-graded hiking trail on Great Barrier Island